FedericoCinus/PROD-ICWSM2022/README.md

   - At ```src/BCM.py``` you can find the extension of PROD with the bounded confidence opinion update rule.
     - **You can clone this module to realize your own opinion update rule**.
 It is quite simple, (i) extend the class contained in ```src/PROD_EPISTEMIC.py``` and (ii) override the method ```update_node_opinion()``` as done for _BCM_.

-  -  At ```src/measures.py``` you can find the implementation of the echo chambers and polarization measures adopted in the paper.
-    -
-    -